ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 Controlled comparisons between classical neural networks and continuous-variable QNNs on regression tasks show that QNNs can achieve orders-of-magnitude lower error on structured, oscillatory targets (e.g., sinusoidal functions) but do not offer universal gains—performance may degrade or match classical models on discontinuous or less “quantum-friendly” targets [4].

 ### QNNs within the broader QML landscape
 Systematic literature reviews confirm that QNNs and VQAs are central to QML, but most current studies are proof-of-concept on small-scale datasets and noisy intermediate-scale quantum (NISQ) devices or simulators.
-Demonstrated advantages are often problem-specific and rely on careful design of data encoding, ansatz structure, and hybrid workflows.
+Demonstrated advantages are often problem-specific and rely on careful design of data encoding, ansatz structure, and hybrid workflows [6].

+### Quantum Transfer Learning (QTL)
+QTL enables the reuse of classical feature extractors, feeding representations into compact quantum circuits for fine-grained decision functions.
+This enables high performance with fewer qubits and mitigates quantum resource limitations, especially in classification and regression tasks [3],[4].

 ### Quantum-cognitive and neuromorphic perspectives
 Quantum-cognitive models map classical neural architectures (FNNs, RNNs, Echo State Networks, Bayesian NNs) into quantum-inspired analogues that encode cognitive concepts such as superposed beliefs, contextuality, and probabilistic reasoning—often implementable on a classical laptop.
 This line of work connects QNNs with neuromorphic computing and quantum cognition theory and suggests alternative, hardware-agnostic paths to “quantum-like” intelligence [1].